qnkxsovc/qnkxsovc.github.io/contact.md

 permalink: /contact
 ---

 The best way to get in contact with me is via email: daniels.g [at] husky.neu.edu.
-If you have an interesting idea for a project and a vacancy for collaborators, please email me!